derrod/legendary/README.md

   --install-tag <tag>   Show only files with specified install tag

-Command: list-games
-usage: legendary list-games [-h] [--platform <Platform>] [--include-ue] [-T]
-                            [--csv] [--tsv] [--json] [--force-refresh]

-optional arguments:
-  -h, --help            show this help message and exit --platform <Platform>
-                        Platform to fetch game list for (default: Mac on macOS, otherwise Windows) --include-ue          Also include Unreal Engine content
-                        (Engine/Marketplace) in list
-  -T, --third-party, --include-non-installable
-                        Include apps that are not installable (e.g. that have to be activated on Origin) --csv                 List games in CSV format
-  --tsv                 List games in TSV format --json                List games in JSON format --force-refresh       Force a refresh of all game metadata

 Command: list-installed
 usage: legendary list-installed [-h] [--check-updates] [--csv] [--tsv]
                                 [--json] [--show-dirs]